derekTurner/Javascript-Games-Fund-24/Block_3/section_6/section_6.md

 Back face culling being false means that the underside of the ground plane will not be transparent.

-After creating ground, the ground material is applied as the ground.material.
+After creating ground with a mesh builder, the ground material is applied to the ground mesh.

 ```javascript
 function createGround(scene: Scene) {